mayhemmmwith3ms/RWE-Plus/linux-README.md

 If everything has been set up correctly, this will start RWE+.

 ## Additional info
 By default, this fork uses the default OS file browser to select files.
 This works fine on Windows, however appears to be unstable on Linux.
-The in-built file browser can be enabled by navigating to `files/graphics.json`, and changing `"nonOSbrowser"` to `true`.
+The in-built file browser can be enabled by navigating to `files/settings.json`, and changing `"native_file_browser"` to `false`.

 RWE+ ships with a version of [Drizzle](https://github.com/SlimeCubed/Drizzle) compiled for Windows only.
 In order to render levels on Linux, you need to download the latest Linux build of Drizzle from the repository, and replace the contents of the `drizzle` folder with the contents of the release archive. **Note that as far as I have tested, the Linux build of Drizzle does not appear to function.
 This means for the time being, levels cannot be rendered on Linux.**